ihorutkin/test_task/problem_solving/README.md

 ```

-Po to, że gdy nie ma querry to po prost ma wziąć all
+Because when there is no querry, he just has to take all

 ```js